BirenderPanwar/EVA4_Phase1/session15/s15_qualifier/README.md

 3. Used psutil to capture memory usage in real time
 4. Used tensorboard package to dump realtime profiling data for analysis
 5. Training Timing Profiling: following timing is captured:
    * how long it took to load data from disk
    * Time taken for forward passed
    * Time taken for loss calculation
    * Time taken for back propagation
 6. Memory Profiling:
-  * Peak memory usage while training.
+   * Peak memory usage, changes in memory status, percentage memory used while training.
 7. All timing and memory usage logs are captured and passed to tensorboard for analysis.

 ### Model utilities functions, depth_model_utils.py [(Link)](utils/depth_model_utils.py)